achen1738/lanes.gg/README.md

 THIRD ITERATION

-Well, now that I know more, here are the following things I'm goint to do
+Well, now that I know more, here are the following things I'm going to do

 - [ ] Integrate redux + saga into each module.
 - [ ] Transition big CSS files to individual SCSS files for each component/container